kiwix/kiwix-js-pwa/screenshots/Demo-FileHandling.md

 ## What about Firefox and Safari?

-In all browsers, you can drag and drop a file from the file exploer, with very similar effect to the File Handling API.
+In all browsers, you can drag and drop a file from the file explorer, with very similar effect to the File Handling API.
 However, you might find it more convenient to put all your ZIM archives in one folder and [open the folder](Folder-Picking.md) from within the app.
 Then you can very quickly switch between archives.
 For a really seamless experience, consider using the [Private File system](Demo-OPFS_all_features.md) on (Firefox and Chromium) browsers.